MetOffice/CDDS/docs/tutorials/search_inventory.md

 ## Locating data in MASS

-If you require the list of files in MASS for a particular dataset then the `-s` option will provide this for each data set matching the pattern in the inventory.
+If you require the list of files in MASS for a particular Dataset then the `-s` option will provide this for each data set matching the pattern in the inventory.
 For example

 ```bash
 search_inventory CMIP6.ScenarioMIP.MOHC.UKESM1-0-LL.ssp585.r3i1p1f2.*.pr.gn -s